Ballet - Royal Academy of Dance

 Acro

-We follow the AcroTrix syllabus and certification.
+We follow the Acrobatic Arts syllabus and certification.
 Acro-dance incorporates gymnastics skills in a way that compliments their dance training, working on flexibility, balance, and tumbling skills.

 Dance Conditioning and Stretching